 Maryland Defamation Attorney

 is a critical component of any defamation claim.
 Being the subject of a false statement may very well be frustrating, unpleasant, or embarrassing.
-However, unless you can establish the false statement resulted in legally cognizable harm, you will not be able to pursue a claim for defamation.
+Unless you can establish the false statement resulted in legally cognizable harm, you will not be able to pursue a claim for defamation.

 The means by which a defamation plaintiff can prove harm is where the concepts of defamation per se & defamation per quod come into play.
 When a statement is considered defamatory per se there is a legal presumption that the false statement caused harm to the reputation of the plaintiff and, thus, the plaintiff will not need to prove actual damages to prevail.
 A plaintiff will be able to satisfy the fifth element of a defamation claim with no more than the statement itself.legal presumption of harm relieves a defamation plaintiff of a significant burden of proving that one or more persons who read or heard the false statement believed it to be true and that, as a result of the same, the plaintiff’s reputation was hurt.